Server

 DocumentModelList docs = session.query(nxql);

-Using Elasticsearch you will use a query builder:
+Using the Search Service you will use a SearchQuery:

-The first difference is that using session.queryall the documents are returned while using Elasticsearch there is a default limit of 10 documents and a maximum of 10000, see index.max_result_window section.
-To get all the documents use the scroll API.
+The first difference is that using session.query all the documents are returned while using SearchService there is a default limit of 10 documents.
+On the OpenSearch client implementation, this limit is capped at 10000 (see index.max_result_window section).
+To get all the documents, use the scroll API.
 Note that with a limit set to 0 you can get the total results size (using docs.totalSize()) without loading any documents.
+The documents are loaded from the repository in a second step during response.loadDocument(session).
+Be aware that this operation can be expensive.

 Another difference is that documents that are searchable at time **t** may be different between database and Elasticsearch: